betterscientificsoftware/bssw.io/Events/2025-01-urssi-fellowship.md

-# Call for Proposals: URSSI Early-Career Fellowship Program
+# URSSI Early-Career Fellowship Program

 <!-- deck text start -->
 URSSI is excited to announce a funding opportunity and call for proposals for the newly launched URSSI Early Career Fellowship!